BQ31X/AIE7homework/01_Prompt Engineering and Prototyping Best Practices/README.md

 ##### 🏗️ Activity #1:

-Please evaluate your system on the following questions:
+Please evaluate your system on the following questions: (answers are directly below)

 1. Explain the concept of object-oriented programming in simple terms to a complete beginner.
     - Aspect Tested: